Secret Tool Explained

 syntax is kind of awkward and things get more confused if you use

-The trick is doing everything from the command line, keeping in mind that:
+The … secret is *doing everything from the command line8, keeping in mind that the command:

 $ secret-tool store --label='Password 1' password lookup_key1 Password: 12345678